 ‘Out of network’ refers to medical providers who don’t have pre-negotiated rates with your insurance company.
 Out of Network providers generally charge higher rates and are less likely to be covered by your insurance plan.

-Similar to co-insurance, except you’re required to pay at the time of service rather than afterwards.
+You co-payment is similar to co-insurance, except you’re required to pay at the time of service rather than afterwards.
 For example, your insurance may have a co-payment of $30 for a doctor’s visit.
 Most insurance plans have some sort of co-payment.
 You should watch out to make sure its not too large.

-The amount of the medical bill that you’re responsible for once your deductible has been paid.
+Co-insurance is the amount of the medical bill that you’re responsible for once your deductible has been paid.
 This is usually a percentage (such as 20%) of the amount above the deductible.
 For instance, if you have a $5,000 deductible and 20% co-insurance, and receive a $10,000 hospital bill, you’ll be responsible for paying $6,000 ($5,000 deductible plus 20% of the remaining $5,000, or another $1,000).
 Be very careful of this number, as some companies will hide a high co-insurance with a low deductible to make a plan seem more attractive than it really is.

 6. Out of Pocket Maximum